JQNguyen15/dpdl/README.md

 team won and how much each player won.
 * Notification/Sounds for when game is full/starts.
 * Rework UI.
+* Captains Mode - Allow 2 players to challenge each other and pick teams based on a player pool.

 #### Priority: Low
 * Test Suite - Implement unit, integration and acceptance testing.